 If you had a puncture, do you have someone to help you?
 Solid tyres make the ride more uncomfortable but are fine for short journeys or occasional use.
 You can put resistant gel into air filled tyres to reduce the risk of puncture.

 There seems a lot of questions to answer but don’t worry we are here to help.
 Just pick up the phone, all us on 0800 328 2788 and one of our Advisors will be happy to help or you can arrange for a visit to your home.

 Let the experts help you select the right wheelchair

-Please contact us to talk to your friendly Personal Advisor and get a full assessment of your needs and choose the wheelchair that is right for you.
+Please click to Contact Us or Telephone: 0800 328 2788 to talk to your friendly Personal Advisor and get a full assessment of your needs and choose the wheelchair that is right for you.